 Amongst his later teachers in composition were Anthony Milner and Alan Bush, and his attendance at the Dartington Summer School of Music led to contact with a diverse and influential range of composition teachers such as Stefan Wolpe, the Polish composer Witold Lutoslawski, and the American composers Elliott Carter and Aaron Copland.

-He was Professor of Composition at the Royal Academy of Music in London from 1965-1990 and is Fellow of The Royal Academy of Music (FRAM).
+He was Professor of Composition at the Royal Academy of Music in London from 1965-1990 and was Fellow of The Royal Academy of Music (FRAM).
 In addition, he was an international examiner for the Associated Board of the Royal Schools of Music from 1966-2005.

-Baxter has continued to write works for the church, including choral pieces, cantatas, organ works and liturgical arrangements.
+Baxter continued to write works for the church, including choral pieces, cantatas, organ works and liturgical arrangements.
 Furthermore, he has written much chamber music, ballet music, and educational music.